-As a resident of Oregon for over four decades, I’ve watched mind-boggling change in every aspect of my Central Oregon region and throughout the rest of our beautiful state.
+As a resident of Oregon for over four decades, I’ve watched mind-boggling change in every aspect of my Central Oregon region and of course throughout the rest of our beautiful state.

 And it’s clear to me that many of these changes have not been for the better.

 One might say, “Sam has a firm grasp of the obvious.”

 The people of Oregon should not be asked to endure continued “Ruling Class” leadership…and due to some unique personal attributes and some down-and-dirty life experiences, I find myself qualified to help do what is necessary to reverse the downward economic and social trajectory of this great state.

 Born and raised in a poverty-stricken rural region of far upstate New York, my early l background is small-town working class.
 At the age of eleven I began work in door-to-door sales and by my mid-thirties had held scores of blue and white collar jobs.
 Along the way I gained a technical degree in forestry and surveying.
 But although my heart has a warm spot for chainsaws, heavy equipment, and hard-core construction management work, for the last 36 years I’ve been a CEO and job producer, the author of a best-selling business book, a professional business turn-around specialist, and an international philanthropist.

 The striking commonality between getting one’s hands dirty in mechanical work and in repairing a struggling business is the personal satisfaction one gets in creating actual real-world improvement.